South Korea’s Secret

 But just as South Korea appeared to be descending into catastrophe, the country stopped the virus in its tracks.
 The government demanded that the Shincheonji Church turn over its full membership list, through which the Ministry of Health identified thousands of worshippers.
 All were ordered to self-isolate.
 Within days, thousands of people in Daegu were tested for the virus.
 Individuals with the most serious cases were sent to hospitals, while those with milder cases checked into isolation units at converted corporate training facilities.
 The government used a combination of interviews and cellphone surveillance to track down the recent contacts of new patients and ordered those contacts to self-isolate as well.

 Within a month, the Korean outbreak was effectively contained.
-In the first two weeks of March, new daily cases fell from 800 to less than 100.
+In the first two weeks of March, new daily cases fell from 800 to fewer than 100.
 (This morning, the nation of 51 million reported zero new domestic infections for the third straight day.)
 On April 15, the country successfully held a national parliamentary election with the highest turnout in three decades, without triggering another wave.
 South Korea is not unique in its ability to bend the curve of daily cases; New Zealand, Australia, and Norway have done so, as well.
 But it is perhaps the largest democracy to reduce new daily cases by more than 90 percent from peak, and its density and proximity to China make the achievement particularly noteworthy.

 Juxtaposing the South Korean response with the American tragedy, some commentators have chalked up the difference to an ancient culture of docile collectivism and Confucianism across the Pacific.
 This observation isn’t just racist.
 It also exoticizes Korea’s success and makes it seem like the inevitable result of millennia of cultural accretion, rather than something the U.S., or any other country, can learn from right now.
 The truth is that the Korean government and its citizens did something simple, admirable, and all too rare: They suffered from history, and they learned from it.